sporto/elm-tutorial/en/02-elm-arch/03-messages.md

       (False, Cmd.none)
 ```

-`update` responds the possible messages, depending on the message it returns the desired state.
-So when the message is `Expand` the new state would be `True` (expanded).
+`update` responds to the possible messages.
+Depending on the message, it returns the desired state.
+When the message is `Expand`, the new state will be `True` (expanded).

 Next let's see how __Html.App__ orchestrates these pieces together.